dewMyth/dell-3593-gaming-support/README.md

 #Step 4 - Click on the first point of curve and press L to lock it.

 #Step 5 - Set Power Plan to Ultimate Performance
+    - Go to Start and search for CMD
+    - Right click an "Run as adminstrator"
+    - Enter the following command " powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61 "
+    - Go to power plans and enable it.

 #Step 6 - Turn off Intel Speedstep from BIOS